 Enviva has implemented management systems to ensure that the wood used to make wood pellets meets our strict sustainability requirements.
 Specifically, Enviva maintains a robust tracking and monitoring program to ensure that all our suppliers deliver wood that is sourced according to our expectations.
 First, Enviva uses our SFI Fiber Sourcing verifiable monitoring program as a basis for monitoring tract harvests.
 In addition, we maintain a third-party audited Track & Trace database which includes information at the tract level, including data on the forest type, age, GPS coordinates, acreage, and the percent of volume from that tract being sold to Enviva.
-Before agreeing to accept material from a certain tract, Enviva's Wood Procurement Foresters must obtain this tract-level data and enter it into our database, which generates a unique tract ID.
-Then, upon delivery to the Sampson mill, each load is linked to that tract's ID number.
+Before agreeing to accept material from a certain tract, Enviva's Foresters must obtain this tract-level data and enter it into our database, which generates a unique tract ID.
+Then, upon delivery to the Greenwood mill, each load is linked to that tract's ID number.
 As a result, Enviva knows the tract-level attributes for all the primary wood entering the mill.

 The Track & Trace data collection is supported by tract audits performed by Enviva foresters.
-During tract audits, Enviva foresters validate data on the tract characteristics in addition to ensuring that best management practices (BMPs) for water quality are properly implemented, special sites are properly protected, and loggers are trained, along with other metrics for responsible harvesting. ,Enviva only accepts wood from tracts in which the logger has completed and maintains training through a SFI-approved trained logger program.
-Enviva's Track & Trace data show that during this reporting period, roundwood delivered to the Sampson mill from final fellings in 40+ year age class forests came from harvests from which Enviva received an average of 24% of the total harvest volume.
+During tract audits, Enviva foresters validate data on the tract characteristics in addition to ensuring that best management practices (BMPs) for water quality are properly implemented, special sites are properly protected, and loggers are trained, along with other metrics for responsible harvesting.
+Enviva only accepts wood from tracts in which the logger has completed and maintains training through a SFI-approved trained logger program.

+Enviva's Track & Trace data indicate that, of the portion of Greenwood's deliveries covered by T&T in 2018, 2.5% of the mill's incoming primary feedstock came from final fellings in forests that were in >40 years at time of harvest.
 If any of these monitoring programs uncover issues with incoming raw material, Enviva will contact suppliers to notify them of the issue.
-When appropriate, Enviva will cease accepting deliveries from a supplier who does not perform to our sustainability standards.
+If needed, Enviva will cease accepting deliveries from a supplier who does not perform to our sustainability standards.
 Enviva will not accept further deliveries from a poorly performing supplier until the supplier demonstrates the ability to adhere to Enviva's sustainability requirements.

-Identifying and protecting High Conservation Value (HCV) Areas: Partnership with the US Endowment, Enviva's tract approval process, and the Enviva Forest Conservation Fund
+Identifying and protecting High Conservation Value (HCV) Areas: